 Lake Hodges was formed by the completion of the Hodges Dam in 1918.
-The lake is fed by San Dieguito Creek and features one of the best watersheds of all of the local reservoirs.
-The City of San Diego purchased the reservoir in 1925, and continue to own and operate it today.
+The reservoir is fed by San Dieguito Creek and features one of the largest watersheds of all the local reservoirs.
+The city of San Diego purchased Lake Hodges in 1925 and continue to operate it today.

 Lake Hodges is open seasonally from February through October on Wednesdays, Saturdays and Sundays.
 The gates open a half hour before sunrise and lock at sunset.